curl/curl/docs/cmdline-opts/MANPAGE.md

 Text written within `*asterisks*` will get shown using italics.
 Text within two `**asterisks**` will get shown using bold.

+Text that is prefixed with a space will be treated like an "example" and will be output in monospace.

 ## Header and footer

 `page-header` is the file that will be output before the generated options